Child Custody & Visitation

 - Willingness and ability of each parent to facilitate and encourage relationship between child and other parent.

 - Refusal to attend parent education seminar.
+Yes, there is a mandatory four-hour class which each parent must complete.

 - History as a primary care giver to child.